Who can apply?

 Scholarship holder (e.g. DAAD) (non-degree-seeking students only)

-- Please send us via e-mail a scanned copy of your letter of award by deadline for nomination (15 May (application winter term) or 15 November (application summer term).
+- Please send us via e-mail a scanned copy of your letter of award via e-mail (incoming(at)uni-frankfurt.de) by 15 May (application winter term) or 15 November (application summer term).

 - Then, we will send you the link to our online application form for scholarship holders.